 |Weight||2.6 oz||3 oz||1.9 oz|

 |Charge Time||8 hrs||8 hrs||6 hrs|

 Consider illuminating your outdoor space or next camping trip with beautiful Solight lanterns!

 The brilliant packable, lightweight design of the lanterns makes them easy to take just about anywhere and their uses are endless!
 Place them outside for ambience, float them in the bath or hot tub, keep them handy for emergencies, pack them in your car, or even take them camping and backpacking!

 They make perfect gifts and Solight also offers custom printing of corporate logos, designs or instructions for orders over 120 units.

 After using my Twilight for several months I loved it so much I recently ordered a pack of 3 SolarPuffs™ to keep around the house and I bought a few more for holiday gifts.
 This lantern is one of my new favorite pieces of gear!

 Solight lanterns retail between $17-40 online at Solight Design, depending on options.
 Consider making your purchase through my affiliate links above.
 You get an awesome new lantern and hey, I’ll get a few bucks that help support this site and maybe enough for a refreshing post-adventure beer!
 It’s a win-win!
 Thanks!

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
 I’m not paid to support any of the companies or products I review.
-Unless otherwise stated, all the gear on this site has been purchased, tested, scuffed up, and loved by me!
+Unless prominently disclosed at the top of all of my reviews, this gear was purchased, tested, scuffed up, and loved by me!